cloudmesh-community/fa18-523-63/project-report/report.md

 Plenty of research, all which is cited here in references.bib, was used in this analysis of different sorting algorithms.
-Credit goes to each author of all articles and web pages listed for their brilliance and efforts in furthering the world of data science, computer science, and
+Credit goes to each author of all articles and web pages listed for their brilliance and efforts in furthering the world of data science, computer science, and software development.